A Better Balance and our partners are holding Walmart accountable for mistreating pregnant workers.

 - A Better Balance has been fighting Walmart due to their discriminatory practices since January of 2013, when we sent a letter to their General Counsel raising concerns about how they treated their pregnant workers based on what we were hearing on the ground.

-- In December 2013, two worker shareholders and OUR Walmart members submitted a proposal to shareholders calling on Walmart to publicly commit to ending its illegal treatment of pregnant workers.
-They worked with A Better Balance and the National Women’s Law Center to craft their shareholder proposal.
+- In December 2013, two worker shareholders and OUR Walmart memberssubmitted a proposal to shareholders calling on Walmart to publicly commit to ending its illegal treatment of pregnant workers.
+A Better Balance worked with them to craft their shareholder proposal.
 They submitted their proposal in December 2013 for inclusion in the shareholder proxy materials for the Walmart 2014 annual meeting of shareholders.
 They withdrew the proposal in March after receiving a copy of the newly adopted policy from Walmart.
 Click here to read more information about the shareholder resolution.

-- Walmart’s 2014 Accommodation in Employment policy now explicitly states that temporary disabilities caused by pregnancy are eligible for the same reasonable accommodations as other disabilities.
-However, ABB immediately raised concerns about this new policy as well.
+- Walmart’s 2014 Accommodation in Employment policy now explicitly states that workers with temporary disabilities caused by pregnancy are eligible for the same reasonable accommodations as those with other disabilities.
+However, A Better Balance immediately raised concerns about this new policy as well.